 The most common intestinal worms are the roundworm, tapeworm, hookworm and whipworm.
 These worms can make your kitten very sick.
 Symptoms can include diarrhea and weight loss.
 Intestinal worms in kittens can be life-threatening since these worms will absorb all the important nutrients in the digestive tract and can also cause dehydration.

 You can get your kitten dewormed at your vet on a regular basis, starting at 8 weeks old.
 Many deworming products can be found over-the-counter.
 But if you’re looking to purchase medication for your kitten, it is better to take him to the vet for him to analyze which type of worm it is and recommend the best medication for your cat.
-Of course, if you prefer alternative medicine, remedies for worms and parasites are also available in homeopathy to eliminate internal worms and soothe your kitty’s digestive tract.
+Of course, if you prefer alternative medicine, natural products exist.
+You want to help your can when affected with internal worms and to promote soothing your kitty’s digestive tract.

 5. Ear mites